kevinsea/Insight-Wiki-Stage/Insight v Dapper.md

 The Dapper core code is very tightly optimized IL.
 I think I was only able to hand-optimize one instruction out of it for Insight. :)

+## Identity Inserts ##

+Dapper now supports an Insert method which automatically retrieves identity values from INSERT statements and assigns them to your objects.

+Not yet implemented in Insight yet, but on the TODO list.